turol/smaaDemo/foreign/nlohmann_json/README.md

 ### Package Managers

-:beer: If you are using OS X and [Homebrew](https://brew.sh), just type `brew tap nlohmann/json` and `brew install nlohmann-json` and you're set.
+:beer: If you are using OS X and [Homebrew](https://brew.sh), just type `brew install nlohmann-json` and you're set.
 If you want the bleeding edge rather than the latest release, use `brew install nlohmann-json --HEAD`.
+See [nlohmann-json](https://formulae.brew.sh/formula/nlohmann-json) for more information.

 If you are using the [Meson Build System](https://mesonbuild.com), add this source tree as a [meson subproject](https://mesonbuild.com/Subprojects.html#using-a-subproject).
 You may also use the `include.zip` published in this project's [Releases](https://github.com/nlohmann/json/releases) to reduce the size of the vendored source tree.
 Alternatively, you can get a wrap file by downloading it from [Meson WrapDB](https://wrapdb.mesonbuild.com/nlohmann_json), or simply use `meson wrap install nlohmann_json`.
 Please see the meson project for any issues regarding the packaging.